Total Hip Replacement

 Candidates for Surgery

 There are no strict age or weight restrictions for hip replacement.
-The main factors are pain severity, loss of mobility, and reduced quality of life.
+The most important factors are pain severity, loss of mobility, and reduced quality of life.
+Most patients are between ages 50 and 80, but successful hip replacements have also been performed in younger patients with juvenile arthritis and older patients with degenerative arthritis.

 Recovery & Rehabilitation